veratr86/QDSyntheticData/papers/rethinking_and_refining_the_distinct_metric.md

 Jiwei Li, Michel Galley, Chris Brockett, Jianfeng Gao, and Bill Dolan.
 2016.
 A diversity-promoting objec- tive function for neural conversation models.
 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL HLT 2016 - Proceedings of the Conference, pages 110–119. https://aclanthology.org/N16-1014.pdf

+## Other comments

+The EAD score can be used a complexity measure per sample?